 On return to work following an absence line managers will always make a polite enquiry about a staff member's wellbeing, and facilitate a 'Return to Work Meeting'.
-A Line Manager (Head of Education, Deputy Head of Education,

-Registered Manager, Head of Care, Deputy Care Managers) will conduct return to work meetings for all absences.
+The YARSM will conduct return to work meetings for all absences at the earliest opportunity.
 The nature and length of these meetings will vary according to circumstances and length of absence.

-In significant and exceptional circumstances the return to work meeting must be held prior to a staff member's return with either the Head of Education or Registered Manager.
+In significant and exceptional circumstances the return to work meeting must be held prior to a staff member's return with the YARSM.
 This is likely to be after an extended or prolonged absence or following a significant incident.